verilator/verilator/docs/guide/languages.rst

 It also supports .name and .\* interconnection.

-Verilator partially supports concurrent assert and cover statements; see the enclosed coverage tests for the syntax which is allowed.
+Verilator partially supports concurrent assert and cover statements; see the enclosed coverage tests for the allowed syntax.

 Verilator has limited support for class and related object-oriented constructs.